 Where this is the case, then there should be agreement about the SEN (Special Educational Needs) support that is required to support the child.

-Communication – Will I know if the school has concerns about my child?
+Communication – how will I know if the school has concerns about my child?

 As soon as the school identifies that your child needs additional support with a particular aspect of their education, you will be informed verbally by your child’s class teacher.
-Attainment and progress is reported formally to parents twice a year (Feb and July) but if there are any concerns with your child’s progress the class teacher will report progress to you verbally on a regular basis (half-termly at least).
+Attainment and progress is reported formally to parents three times a year (November, February and July) but if there are any concerns with your child’s progress the class teacher will report progress to you verbally on a regular basis.

 We will liaise with you over the use of outside agencies and the support these can offer and talk to you about the support you can provide at home.